lia2353/Sorting-Algorithms/algorithms/sorting/README.md

 - Preserves the order of equal elements
 - Handles slow-to-access sequential data efficiently
 - The merge operation of merge sort can be implemented without extra space for linked lists.
+- Can be used for external sorting
+- Highly parallelizable.

 #### AVOID: